-Back in the city, your guide will take you on a private visit to the gallery of Ivan Mestrovic - the most celebrated Croatian artist of the 20th Century.
-Even as a youngster in rural Croatia, Mestrovic demonstrated a unique talent for molding clay.
+Today you have a private visit to the gallery of Ivan Mestrovic with a curator – the most celebrated Croatian artist of the 20th Century.
+He was a colleague and friend of the famous French sculptor August Rodin in Vienna.
+During World War II Ivan Mestrovic was imprisoned but later freed when the Vatican intervened on his behalf.
 The artist was known for immortalizing womanhood in pieces such as Maternity and the History of Croatia.
 The gallery in Split was the original residence of the artist.

 Note: While transportation services are included, the historical center of Split is pedestrian only.
 Please wear comfortable footwear.